 English Influence for the Eighth Amendment

 The three protections offered by this constitutional amendment are not unique to the U.S. but are practically copied from a Bill of Rights provided in England in 1689, over one hundred years earlier.
 The English Amendment was meant to prevent arbitrary punishments from being handed out to defendants by judges and focused on the use of precedent in order to help the punishment fit the crime.
 Proponents for the amendment to the U.S. Constitution wanted these restrictions to be applied to Congress as well in order to reduce the potential for abuse of power.

 U.S. Supreme Court Ruling 1951

 In the Supreme Court case of Stack v.
 Boyle, twelve defendants from the Communist party were held under extremely high amounts of bail.
 Exercising their constitutional rights, they filed to the Supreme Court to hear their case.
-The Court determined that the amount was indeed set much higher than necessary, and that the amount should not be set at “a figure higher than is reasonably calculated” to make sure that the defendant shows up for trial.
+The Court determined that the amount was indeed set much higher than necessary and that the amount should not be set at “a figure higher than is reasonably calculated” to make sure that the defendant shows up for trial.
 The Supreme Court did make note that there might be times that a judge may set an exceptionally high amount of bail if it can be shown that there is justification in that specific case.

 U.S. Constitutional Right to Bail

 This right to bail is more of a right against an excessive amount being applied.
-In fact, the Bail Reform Act was passed in 1966 to further allow for reduced financial strain on defendants of crimes.
-While this helped to alleviate some of the financial burden before trial, there was no differentiation between low-risk and high-risk inmates.
+In fact, the Bail Reform Act was passed in 1966 to further allow for the reduced financial strain on defendants of crimes.
+While this helped to alleviate some of the financial burdens before trial, there was no differentiation between low-risk and high-risk inmates.
 The Bail Reform Act of 1984 made these matters more clear, allowing the court to detain or release an accused individual based on the “perceived evil” that person posed to the community.

 How expensive is a Nevada Bail Bond?